-You can find formatting requirements and suggestions on the Registrar's website: http://www.cmc.edu/thesis.
-A PDF document is available to assist you with your formatting questions: http://www.cmc.edu/sites/default/files/writing/formatting\your\thesis.pdf.
+You can find formatting requirements and suggestions on the Registrar's website: http://cmc.edu/writing/formatting\your\thesis.pdf.
 CWPD consultants are familiar with the site and will point you in that direction if your questions relate solely to formatting issues.